Hi, I’m Martin.

 Community for programmers is also important.
 Having people to talk to and ask questions of while you’re learning can make a big difference to your motivation and success rate.

 When I was learning I mostly used the online community at StackOverFlow for finding solutions to problems that I had, meaning syntax-related challenges.

-But it was really my mentor who became my “community” as it was from learning from his experiences working as a programmer that I learnt about working in teams, best practices and all of the other facets of web development that one doesn’t learn from a free online tutorial.
+But it was really my mentor who became my “community” as it was from learning from his experiences working as a programmer that I learned about working in teams, best practices and all of the other facets of web development that one doesn’t learn from a free online tutorial.